mobibyte/momonote/BIOL 1441/Lesson 4.md

 **4. Explain how the structure of ATP makes it good for storing & releasing energy.**
 ATP = adenosine triphosphate
 • ATP has 3 phosphate groups, so it has A LOT of energy
 • ATP is made when the cell has extra energy

 **5. Explain what happens in catabolic & anabolic reactions.**
 Catabolic reactions break large polymers into smaller monomers
 • These reactions release energy

 Anabolic reactions build large polymers from smaller monomers
 • These reactions require energy

-6. Explain what happens in endergonic & exergonic reactions.
+**6. Explain what happens in endergonic & exergonic reactions.**
+Exergonic reactions release energy
+• This is because the products of the reactions have LESS energy than the reactants

+Endergonic reactions require energy
+• This is because the products of the reactions have MORE energy than the reactants

 7. Describe the relationship between catabolic, anabolic, endergonic, and exergonic reactions.